ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

    If the compilation and installation are correct, all tests will pass.

-4. Run individual unit tests.
+4. (Optional) Run individual unit tests.

    .. code-block:: bash